huzefarana/huzefarana/README.md

 # 💫 About Me:
-🚀 Passionate Software Developer and DevOps Enginner
+🚀 Passionate Software Developer and DevOps Engineer

 🌱 I’m currently building a system designed specifically for distributors and wholesalers to manage their sales operations more efficiently.